Things Patients Have Learned

 - Better labwork At the beginning of the quest, we recommend getting particular labwork (and do NOT take your thyroid meds before your blood draw).
 If your current doctor won’t order all the labwork, you can order your own–links on the latter page!

 - How to Read Labwork This was a huge discovery for patients.
 Namely, being “in range” has nothing to do with being optimal!
 It’s “where” we fall into the ranges that count.
 You can read about that here and in the revised book.
 Do NOT take desiccated thyroid before your labs or you can get a false high FT3, patients have learned the hard way.

 - Hashimotos Disease If one of both of the two antibodies labs reveal you have the autoimmune form of Hashimotos disease, read all about it here.
 Revised book has good chapter devoted to Hashimotos with even more detail.

 - Adrenal Fatigue Sadly, since thyroid patients can remain hypothyroid a long time because of the inadequate TSH lab test, or because patients can remain hypothyroid due to T4-only meds, many fall into low cortisol issue.
 And low cortisol can cause problems when raising desiccated thyroid or using any T3, and your clueless doctor mistakingly blames the medication!
 So patients have found it VERY wise to learn about the adrenals early on by starting with the Discovery Steps (with even more detail in the revised book).
 If we find ourselves with low cortisol, it can be wise to work with a good doctor about treatment.
-See the How to Treat page.
+See all the wisdom about adrenals and treatment.
 See Chapters 5 and 6 in revised STTM book for even more details.